EagleHacksTeamAsync/GitHubGuru/README.md

 https://cloud.google.com/sustainability
 https://www.netlify.com/sustainability/

-##CI/CD Pipeline for Extension
+## CI/CD Pipeline for Chrome Extension
 Our project utilizes GitHub Actions to automate the Continuous Integration and Continuous Delivery (CI/CD) process for the development of our Chrome Extension.
 The workflow is defined in .github/workflows/chrome-extension-ci.yml, which orchestrates several key operations upon every push to the main branch or pull request against it.
 Here's what happens in our CI/CD pipeline:

 Workflow Steps
-Checkout: The workflow starts by checking out the latest code from the main branch to ensure that all subsequent steps are performed on the most recent version.
+1. Checkout: The workflow starts by checking out the latest code from the main branch to ensure that all subsequent steps are performed on the most recent version.

-Node.js Setup: Sets up a Node.js environment, specifically using Node.js version 14.
+2. Node.js Setup: Sets up a Node.js environment, specifically using Node.js version 14.
 This step ensures that our build scripts run in a consistent, controlled environment.

-Install Dependencies: Runs npm install to install all required npm packages as specified in package.json.
+3. Install Dependencies: Runs npm install to install all required npm packages as specified in package.json.
 This step is crucial for preparing the environment to build the extension.

-Linting: Utilizes the Super-Linter action to perform a comprehensive linting of the codebase.
+4. Linting: Utilizes the Super-Linter action to perform a comprehensive linting of the codebase.
 This helps maintain code quality and consistency by catching syntax errors and stylistic issues early in the development process.

-Build Extension: Executes npm run build-extension, a custom npm script that compiles and prepares the extension's code.
+5. Build Extension: Executes npm run build-extension, a custom npm script that compiles and prepares the extension's code.
 This typically involves transpiling, minifying, or any other build steps required to prepare the extension for deployment.

-Package Extension: After the build completes, the output in the dist/ directory is packaged into a ZIP file named package.zip.
+6. Package Extension: After the build completes, the output in the dist/ directory is packaged into a ZIP file named package.zip.
 This ZIP file contains the distributable version of the Chrome Extension, ready for deployment or distribution.

-Upload Artifact: The final step uploads package.zip as an artifact to the GitHub Actions run, making it easily accessible for further testing, manual downloads, or automated deployments in future steps or workflows.
+7. Upload Artifact: The final step uploads package.zip as an artifact to the GitHub Actions run, making it easily accessible for further testing, manual downloads, or automated deployments in future steps or workflows.

 Highlights
-Automated Linting: Ensures that all contributions adhere to our coding standards and guidelines.
+* Automated Linting: Ensures that all contributions adhere to our coding standards and guidelines.
-Consistent Build Environment: By using Node.js version 14, we maintain a consistent environment that mirrors our production environment closely.
+* Consistent Build Environment: By using Node.js version 14, we maintain a consistent environment that mirrors our production environment closely.
-Artifact Generation: Generates a deployable package of our extension, facilitating easy distribution and testing.
+* Artifact Generation: Generates a deployable package of our extension, facilitating easy distribution and testing.